markotesic/melting-pot-competition-analysis/README.md

+# Melting Pot Competition Analysis

-This repository contains the data and measurement layout analyses from the Melting Pot competition.
+This repository contains the analyses and notebooks used in
+**“Beyond the high score: Prosocial ability profiles of multi-agent populations”**
+(Tešić, M., Zhao, Y., Leibo, J. Z., Trivedi, R. S., & Hernández‐Orallo, J., 2025.
+*Preprint*. [arXiv:xxxx.xxxxx](https://arxiv.org/abs/xxxx.xxxxx)).
+It reproduces all plots, tables, and model outputs described in the paper.